-On 8 October 1855 the Board of the Inland Revenue announced that they “…are now prepared to receive paper to be delivered at the Head Office,
+Some twenty years later, on 8 October 1855, the Board of the Inland Revenue announced that they “…are now prepared to receive paper to be delivered at the Head Office,

 Somerset House, London, for the purpose of being impressed with Stamps for denoting the several rates of postage…”